stronnag/impload/README.md

 # Introduction

-[impload](https://github.com/stronnag/impload) is a cross-platform command line application to upload missions in a number of formats to an iNav flight controller.
+[impload](https://github.com/stronnag/impload) is a cross-platform command line application to upload missions in a number of formats to an INAV flight controller.
 "Alien" formats may also be converted to MW-XML.
 Supported formats include:

 * [MW XML](https://github.com/iNavFlight/inav/tree/master/docs/development/wp_mission_schema) mission files (as used by [mwp](https://github.com/stronnag/mwptools), [inav configurator](https://github.com/iNavFlight/inav-configurator), ezgui, mission planner for inav)
 * apmplanner / qgroundcontrol mission files (qgc plan mission and survey at least (QPC or JSON).